 No 133 Ta Ying Tsun Hsin Shin.

 This European-style hotel, built around a field of beautiful landscaped gardens, is a tranquil, comfortable and well-equipped establishment with Internet service in every room.

 The official language of Taiwan is Mandarin, although other Chinese dialects are also spoken.

 The Taiwanese are mostly descendants of the Chinese who emigrated from Fujian and Guangdong provinces during the 18th and 19th centuries.

 The Taiwanese celebrate many ancient Chinese customs and holidays, especially the Dragon Boat Festival, the Mid-Autumn Festival, and the Feast of Lanterns.

-If you find Travel Notes useful, please take a moment to like us on Facebook and share with your friends on social media.
+If Travel Notes has helped you, please take a moment to like us on Facebook and share with your friends on social media.